Marketing can be hard if you don’t have the right online marketing strategies.

 20. Create freebies and repeatedly request for people to share: If you’ve created something good, people will want naturally want to reciprocate by sharing your work with the world.
 Focus on creating a lead magnet that’s amazing.

-21. Conduct a free challenge: Create an actionable challenge (for instance: like my free 10-day build a profitable blog + biz challenge) to engage your audience, you can even pitch them a product later.
+21. Conduct a free challenge: Create an actionable challenge (for instance: like my free 7-day blog-starter challenge) to engage your audience, you can even pitch them a product later.

 22. Offer people free spots to your course/ to get on a free call with you: Most people are afraid to give out free stuff because they are afraid that it will “devalue” their brand.
 Let me ask you – would you rather be invisible or to help someone and have them rave about you?
 When you’re just starting out and can’t get anyone to pay you *yet*, I find that it is wise to offer complimentary sessions, get people results, have a ton of testimonials to prove that you know your stuff.
 They will naturally recommend new customers to you, PLUS you now have testimonials to show potential customers.
 The only cost?
 Your time, or the cost price of your product.